Sweffling

 Sweffling is a village and a civil parish in the East Suffolk district, in the county of Suffolk, England.
 Nearby settlements include the town of Saxmundham and the village of Rendham.
+In 2011 the parish had a population of 187.
+From 1974 to 2019 it was in Suffolk Coastal district.

 The medieval church of St Mary the Virgin, restored in 1832, is a grade II* listed building.